PROVIDED BY HOLIDAY RIVER EXPEDITIONS

 GEAR YOU MUST BRING OR RENT FROM HOLIDAY

-- LIGHT TENT backpacker style, not the bulky heavy types.
+- LIGHT TENT (backpacker style, not bulky or heavy)

 You can rent most of the items listed above in our Rental Sleeping Kit.
-We offer two varieties, our basic sleeping kit which includes a sleeping bag, sleeping pad, small pillow, rain gear and cup for $40.00, or the same basic sleeping kit with a two-man tent for $65.00.
+We offer two varieties: our basic sleeping kit, which consists of a sleeping bag, sleeping pad, small pillow, rain gear, and plastic mug for $40.00; or, the same basic sleeping kit plus a two-person tent for $65.00.
 Rentals must be reserved in advance.
-Water bottles & Mugs are available for purchase in our store.
-Water bottles are not included in the rental kits.
+Water bottles and mugs are available for purchase in our store.
+Water bottles are not included in the Rental Sleeping Kits.

-Holiday rental bike with helmet is available $170.00/bike; if personal bike fails to meet minimum safety standards you will be asked to rent a Holiday bike.
+Holiday rental bikes with helmets are available for $180.00/bike.
+If your personal bike fails to meet our minimum safety standards we will ask you to rent a Holiday bike.
+Bike rentals include a water bottle.
 Holiday rental bikes come with platform pedals only.
 If you have clipless shoes you MUST bring your own pedals.

 RECOMMENDED CLOTHING & GEAR

-- SOCKS several pair, 1 cotton, 2 synthetic, or smartwool
+- SOCKS: several pairs, 1 cotton, 2 synthetic or wool

 - HAND LOTION non-fragrant